Anglican Church of Melanesia

-The Anglican Church of Melanesia (ACoM), also known as the Church of the Province of Melanesia and the Church of Melanesia (COM), is a church of the Anglican Communion and includes nine dioceses in the Solomon Islands, Vanuatu and New Caledonia.
+The Anglican Church of Melanesia (ACoM), also known as the Church of the Province of Melanesia and the Church of Melanesia (COM), is a church of the Anglican Communion and includes nine dioceses in Solomon Islands, Vanuatu and New Caledonia.
 The Archbishop of Melanesia is Leonard Dawea.
 He succeeds the retired archbishop George Takeli.
+In 2017, Growth and Decline in the Anglican Communion: 1980 to the Present, published by Routledge, collected research reporting there were 409,000 Anglicans in Melanesia.

 History

-The church was established by George Selwyn in 1849, and was initially headed by a Bishop of Melanesia.
+The church was established by George Selwyn, Bishop of New Zealand in 1849, and was initially headed by a Bishop of Melanesia.
 One of the important features of the province's life over many years has been the work of a mission vessel in various incarnations known as the Southern Cross.
 First based in New Zealand, the missionaries, mainly from Oxbridge and the public schools, established their base on Norfolk Island, bringing Melanesian scholars there to learn Christianity until the school was closed in 1918.

 The many languages in Melanesia made evangelisation a challenge.
 The Melanesian Mission adopted the language of the island of Mota in the Banks group of islands as the lingua franca.
 The Church of Melanesia is known for its pioneer martyrs, especially John Patteson, murdered in 1871, Charles Godden, killed in 1906, among several others.

 Membership

-Today, there are nearly 200,000 Anglicans out of an estimated population of over 800,000 in the Solomon Islands and Vanuatu as well as a newly formed parish in Nouméa, New Caledonia.
+Today, there are nearly 200,000 Anglicans out of an estimated population of over 800,000 in Solomon Islands and Vanuatu as well as a newly formed parish in Nouméa, New Caledonia.

 Structure

 The polity of the Church of Melanesia is episcopal, which is the same as all other Anglican churches.
-Since being made a province in 1975 the church has maintained a system of geographical parishes organised into dioceses, of which there are now nine.
-The spiritual head of the province is the Archbishop of Melanesia, whose metropolitan See is the Diocese of Central Melanesia.
+Since being made a province in 1975 the church has maintained a system of geographical parishes organised into dioceses, of which there are now ten.
+The spiritual head of the province is the Archbishop of Melanesia, whose metropolitan see is the Diocese of Central Melanesia.